 Engineering sketches filed with SWFWMD depict a resort with circular and semi-circular clusters of up to eight structures.
 The 83 duplexes would offer 166 units for guests.

 The permit application covers only engineering plans and doesn’t offer any details on the capacity of the duplex units, prices for lodging, or the length of stays that would be available.

 It’s not clear how soon construction might begin or when the resort could open for guests.

 Mark Jackson, director of Polk County Tourism and Sports Marketing, said the project shows the long-term confidence Merlin and Legoland leaders have in the area.

 “They’ve done everything they said they were going to do and then some, and I think their growth and success may even have surprised them to some degree,” Jackson said.
-“But it also is a demonstration of commitment that Legoland and Merlin Entertainments have made to Polk County.
+“But it also is a demonstration of the commitment that Legoland and Merlin Entertainments have made to Polk County.
 They have been a big part of our tourism infrastructure since they came on, and this is the next logical step.”

 Benjamin Ellis, senior project manager for Littlejohn, wrote to SWFWMD in a letter dated Jan.
 25 to respond to 16 comments about the project’s site development plans.
-The first comment noted a discrepancy between the permit applicant, Merlin Entertainments Group Florida, and the owner the property, John G. Wood and Associates.
+The first comment noted a discrepancy between the permit applicant, Merlin Entertainments Group Florida, and the owner of the property, John G. Wood and Associates.